BenWestgate/Bails/README.md

 For a discussion on the pros and cons of using CipherStick, refer to the [detailed document](docs/Advantages_and_Disadvantages.md).
 It describes the unique features and limitations of the CipherStick platform.

-### CipherStick is the First Codex32-enabled (BIP93) Wallet

-Find more information on [Codex32](https://secretcodex32.com/index.html) and [BIP93](https://github.com/bitcoin/bips/blob/master/bip-0093.mediawiki).

-### Compliant with Auditable Bitcoin Wallets Standard

-Refer to the [Auditable Bitcoin Wallets Standard](https://github.com/oleganza/bitcoin-papers/blob/master/AuditableBitcoinWallets.md) for compliance details.
-All necessary information to audit `bails-wallet` is displayed by the terminal.

 ## Source Code Headers